 How can I put my number on the National Do Not Call Registry?

-You may register online at donotcall.gov, provided you have a working email address, or by phone, by calling toll-free 1-888-382-1222 (TTY: 1-866-290-4236) from the number you wish to register.
+You may register online at donotcall.gov, if you have a working email address, or by phone, by calling toll-free 1-888-382-1222 (TTY: 1-866-290-4236) from the number you wish to register.
 Registration is free.

-What does registration entail?
+How does registration work?